The Christmas season is a very popular time to visit the Great Smoky Mountains, due in large part to the area’s popular Winterfest event.

 Anakeesta becomes a winter wonderland each Christmas season to celebrate Winterfest.

-This year, the ever-popular Enchanted Winter celebration at Anakeesta is set to officially kick off Thursday, Nov.
-11, 2021 and run through Feb.
-14, 2022.
+This year, the ever-popular Enchanted Christmas celebration at Anakeesta is set to officially kick off Nov.
+14, 2022 and run through Jan.
+1, 2023.

-During the Enchanted Winter event, guests will discover a village of twinkling arctic lights as they stroll through Firefly Village, Vista Gardens and the rest of Anakeesta’s 70-acre outdoor mountain-top park.
+During the Enchanted Christmas event, guests will discover a village of twinkling arctic lights as they stroll through Firefly Village, Vista Gardens and the rest of Anakeesta’s 70-acre outdoor mountain-top park.

 Guests will also be able to climb to the tallest point in downtown Gatlinburg, the AnaVista Tower, and enjoy a breathtaking view of snow-capped mountains as far as the eye can see.